WinVector/wrapr/extras/bquote.md

 A `dplyr` that allows `:=` to denote assignment does not need an extension package such as `gtools`, `lazyeval`, `wrapr`, or `rlang`; `base::bquote()` is already able to do the work.

 `rlang` can also work with packages that it has not been integrated with, as [the linear modeling example](http://www.win-vector.com/blog/2018/09/r-tip-how-to-pass-a-formula-to-lm/) demonstrates.
-We repeat a simplified such example here (example from an `rlang` package author):
+We repeat a simplified such example here (example shared by an `rlang` package author recently):

 ``` r
 library("rlang")